bsmith89/longev-mgen/doc/submission.md

 utilization of starch and related polysaccharides enables increased population size in mice treated with the alpha-amylase inhibitor.
 In
-addition, two distinct genomic variants of one taxon were identified that differ in functional gene content, potentially explaining site-specific differences in response.
+addition, two distinct genomic variants of one OTU were identified that differ in functional gene content, potentially explaining site-specific differences in response.
 By combining observed changes in